50 Epic Seoul Attractions to Add to Your Bucket List

 They’re near Insadong and Samcheong-dong and known for their stone and brick walls, hanok buildings, cafés, and galleries.

-If you’re a kdrama fan, you’ll recognize it as a backdrop to many shops like Love Next Door.
+If you’re a kdrama fan, you’ll recognize it as a backdrop to many shows like Love Next Door and True Beauty.

 🏯 Traditional Sites